Roei Zikri

-Roei Zikri (רועי זיקרי; born 13 October 1992) is an Israeli professional footballer who plays as a forward for Hapoel Petah Tikva.
+Roei Zikri (רועי זיקרי; born 13 October 1992) is an Israeli professional footballer who plays as a forward for Hapoel Haifa.

 Club career

 Ironi Kiryat Shmona

 Zikri played his debut game for Ironi Kiryat Shmona in February 2012, being substituted on for the last 6 minutes in a 1–1 draw against Hapoel Be'er Sheva in the Israeli Premier League.

 Hapoel Petah Tikva

 After being disappointed at only playing two games with Ironi Kiryat Shmona, Zikri signed with Hapoel Petah Tikva for one season, with an option of an extension, in August 2012.
 In the same month, Zikri made his debut for the club, playing in a 1–1 draw against Hapoel Ra'anana.
 A week later he scored his debut goal in a 3–2 victory over Maccabi Herzliya.

 Beitar Jerusalem

 Zikri signed for four years with Beitar Jerusalem in September 2013.
 Zikri made his debut for Beitar Jerusalem in October 2013, playing in a 2–0 victory over Hapoel Ramat HaSharon.